Protocentral/protocentral_healthypi5_zephyr/README.md

 ## Compiling the firmware

 To compile the code for the RP2040, you will need to install the [Zephyr enviroment](https://docs.zephyrproject.org/) and the Zephyr SDK.
 You can find instructions for installing the SDK [here](https://docs.zephyrproject.org/latest/getting_started/index.html).

-Once you have the SDK installed, you can compile the code by running the following commands from the root directory of the repository (change the ~/zephyrproject path to the path where you installed Zephyr):
+Once you have the SDK installed, you can compile the code by running the following commands from the root directory of where you wish to store the healthypi5 Zephyr workspace:

 ```
-source ~/zephyrproject/zephyr/zephyr-env.sh
+west init -m https://github.com/protocentral/healthypi5_zephyr --mr main hpi5-workspace
+cd hpi5-workspace
+west update
 ```

-This makes sure that the build system can find the Zephyr SDK.
-Now, build the binaries by running the following commands
+You can then build the firmware by running the following commands.

 ```
-west build -p auto -b healthypi5_rp2040 . -- -DBOARD_ROOT=.
+west build -b healthypi5_rp2040 healthypi5_zephyr/app
 west flash
 ```